 Every semester is the same—you’re going to go to the gym every day.
 In fact, you’ve penciled in a time every day for you to go!
 Great going, Einstein.
 Except that you forgot the fact that all these classes you’re taking involve homework as well, and you forgot to pencil that into your schedule.
 The gym is going to be a lost cause for this semester, but as long as you’re taking the stairs, it’s basically like working out.
 Right?

 College Students: Quit drinking… beer

 Why waste your empty calories on cans of Natty Light when you could spend that on a greasy piece of drunken pizza later?
 Plus, it’s not like this “college classic” aka beer-water even gets you drunk.
-Binge-drinking college students must learn to economize the calories.
+Binge-drinking college students must learn to economize calories.